 The microelectronics sector, while of more central importance to more industries than ever before, is at a complex crossroads that presents both new challenges and opportunities for national security requirements.

 The Department of Defense has long struggled with the divergence of the commercial state of the art and its own shrinking leverage in the marketplace.
 Geopolitical competition and the consolidation of the underlying manufacturing base in ever more expensive fabs overseas have only heightened the urgency of implementing new approaches.

-But as the pace of Moor's Law continues to slow, new approaches to further optimization are impacting everything from chip design to business models - dynamics that could offer new context and considerations for securely accessing high-end microelectronics for military applications.
+But as the pace of Moore's Law continues to slow, new approaches to further optimization are impacting everything from chip design to business models—dynamics that could offer new context and considerations for securely accessing high-end microelectronics for military applications.

 “[The Department of Defense is] not driving the market in any meaningful way...
 Even worse, when you go to a trusted foundry you almost automatically limit the generation of technology that we're using.
 Right now we are two generations behind in microelectronics.”

 Dr. Mark J lewis

 Acting Deputy Under Secretary of Defense for Research and Engineering;